 iPaaS: The next generation of integration software

-iPaaS platforms are now emerging, and CloudHub™ is leading the way. iPaaS is the next generation integration platform for integrating cloud applications with one another and with on-premise and legacy applications.
+iPaaS platforms are now emerging, and CloudHub™ is leading the way. iPaaS is the next generation integration platform for integrating cloud applications with one another and with on-premises and legacy applications.

 In addition to meeting developer needs, there are essential “nuts and bolts” requirements for an iPaaS.
 Such solutions absolutely must be based on a robust core integration engine and be highly available, reliable, and secure.
 There must be good management tools to understand the performance of applications, monitor them and provide auditing and alerts.
 Finally, it must allow for seamless and transparent ramp-up of more capacity as the demand grows.